Indiana Tech strives to be environmentally friendly by recycling and reducing waste wherever possible. We currently recycle:

 Oil is recycled through Action Environmental.
 It is used in a fuel blend for heating.

-Mainly consisting of our lights but includes any other mercury containing objects, are recycled through Lighting Resources.
-There the mercury is abstracted from the objects collected and reused and glass is then sent off to be recycled.
+Mainly consisting of our lights but includes any other mercury-containing objects, are recycled through Lighting Resources.
+There the mercury is extracted from the objects collected and reused and glass is then sent off to be recycled.